-We provide creative concept, design, strategic sourcing and development to support emerging or established global brands looking to grow their collections with environmental, social and economic development in mind.
+We provide strategic sourcing and product development to support emerging or established global brands looking to grow their collections with environmental, social and economic development in mind.

-We foster change by encouraging new system thinkings, conducting lifecycle assessments and product-level initiatives from design concept to market.
+We foster change by building new systems thinking, conducting lifecycle assessments and, creating product-level and marketing initiatives.

 Haute Hijab, TEX-Tikes BF+DA, Angelys Balek, Christian Siriano, Hellessy, Cushnie Et Ochs, Zac Posen, Z spoke, M.patmos, Leroy & Perry, Madeworn, Crane & Lion, Crane & Lion x Dwellstudio, Suki+Soline, Q+Ellos, Lydia Delgado, Baby Version Rock

 Milo Tricot Consultant Inc. was founded in 2009 by Mireia Lopez, a Barcelona native, proud New Yorker and, the creative force behind the milo' label and Blinded By Color Project

 Being a designer was an organic process.
 Having grown up in her family’s manufacturing business, she quickly learned how to manipulate fabric and operate industrial machines at a very early age.
 Mireia first learned the craft by "doing it" guided by the expert hands of craft makers and, becoming acquaintances with the apparel industry from "behind the scenes".